gcc-mirror/gcc/gcc/jit/docs/topics/expressions.rst

                                                    int value)

-   Given a numeric type (integer or floating point), build an rvalue for the given constant :c:type:`int` value.
+   Given a numeric type (integer or floating point), build an rvalue for the given constant :expr:`int` value.

 .. function:: gcc_jit_rvalue *\
               gcc_jit_context_new_rvalue_from_long (gcc_jit_context *ctxt, \